Spectroscopic confirmation of a dust-obscured, metal-rich dwarf galaxy at z~5: Introduction

 \section{Introduction}

-Only $1\%$ of the total mass of the interstellar medium (ISM) is composed of dust, which is, however, key to the formation and cooling of the molecular gas and to the formation of new stars.
-The presence of dust can also profoundly impact the derivation of physical properties and our understanding of galaxy evolution, by absorbing ultraviolet (UV) and optical radiation and re-emitting it at infrared (IR) wavelengths.
+Only $1\%$ of the total mass of the interstellar medium (ISM) is composed of dust, which is key to the formation and cooling of the molecular gas and the formation of new stars \citep[for a review, see][]{Draine2003}.
+The presence of dust can also profoundly impact the derivation of physical properties and our understanding of galaxy evolution as it absorbs ultraviolet (UV) and optical radiation and re-emits it at infrared (IR) wavelengths.

-Several studies have focused on the study of dust-obscured objects and their dust mass \citep[e.g.,][]{Gruppioni2013,Bethermin2015,Zavala2021,Gentile2024,Traina2024,Traina2024b} and on objects so deeply obscured to be extremely faint or completely undetected in the rest-frame optical and UV \citep[e.g.][]{Rodighiero2007,Simpson2014,Franco2018,Wang2019,Talia2021,Gruppioni2020,Enia2022,Gentile2024b}.
+Several studies have focused on dust-obscured objects and their dust mass \citep[e.g.][]{Gruppioni2013,Bethermin2015,Zavala2021,Gentile2024,Traina2024,Traina2024b} and on objects so deeply obscured to be extremely faint or completely undetected in the rest-frame optical and UV \citep[e.g.][]{Rodighiero2007,Simpson2014,Franco2018,Wang2019,Talia2021,Gruppioni2020,Enia2022,Gentile2024b}.
 To our understanding, dust-obscured galaxies dominate the cosmic star formation budget at least out to $z=4-5$ \citep[][Traina et al. in prep.]{Zavala2017,Magnelli2024} and the massive end of the stellar mass function \citep{Rodighiero2007,Caputi2015,WangT2016,Wang2019}.
-However, all these studies were hampered by the faintness of these objects in the optical and the limitations of IR instruments, impacting the robustness of derived physical parameters and, as a consequence, our understanding of these galaxies. \textit{James Webb Space Telescope} (JWST) finally allows for observing the stellar continuum of these objects with high angular resolution and sensitivity, enabling the study of dust-obscured objects to higher redshift and lower stellar masses than previously feasible \citep[e.g][]{PerezGonzalez2023,Rodighiero2023,Xiao2023,Wang2024,Williams2024}.
+However, all these studies were hampered by the faintness of these objects in the optical and the limitations of IR instruments, which impacts the robustness of derived physical parameters and, as a consequence, our understanding of these galaxies.
+The \textit{James Webb} Space Telescope (JWST) is finally allowing us to observe the stellar continuum of these objects with high angular resolution and sensitivity, enabling the study of dust-obscured objects to higher redshifts and lower stellar masses than previously feasible \citep[e.g.][]{PerezGonzalez2023,Rodighiero2023,Xiao2023,Wang2024,Williams2024}.